 If you’re wondering how to start a small online business in Texas, we’re here to help.

 Why Texas?
-Because it is one of the most business-friendly states with the world’s 9th largest economy and home of over 10% of the Fortune 500 Companies.
+Because it is one of the most business-friendly states with the world’s 9th largest economy and home to over 10% of the Fortune 500 Companies.
 That’s crazy!
+What’s even crazier is that more large companies are moving to Texas.

 So, let’s talk about you starting an online business in Texas.

-- Make Your Business Official – and Legal
+- Make Your Business Official – and Legal.
+First things first.
+Make your business legitimate.

 We’re going to cover all of these points in this article.
 So grab a notepad and let’s get to it!